OmkarArote/workshop-todo-native-mobile/README.md

   expo start --tunnel
   ```

   Enter 'y' for yes when asked too use another port.
-Port 19000 is being used for the web app launched with netlify dev, that starts the web app with expo start --web (This opens when you start do netlify dev.)
+Port 19000 is being used for the web app launched with netlify dev, that starts the web app with expo start --web (This opens when you run netlify dev.)

   <img width="495" alt="Screen Shot 2021-08-08 at 11 44 25 PM" src="https://user-images.githubusercontent.com/82838476/128941524-db4b7c9a-d21f-41e8-bc6d-729b189d6325.png">